 Verna Eggleston has led the Women’s Economic Development initiatives at Bloomberg Philanthropies since the inception of the program in 2007.
-The initiatives, part of the Founder’s Projects at Bloomberg Philanthropies, have impacted over 537,700 women benefiting over 2.15 million family members globally, ensuring their economic independence.
+The initiatives, part of the Founder’s Projects at Bloomberg Philanthropies, have impacted over half a million women benefiting over 2.8 million family members globally, ensuring their economic independence.

 Programs under Eggleston’s direction include a partnership with locally based non-for-profit organizations working to create economic opportunities for women and their families through skills-building and vocational training around the world, including the United States.
 Additional partnerships have been developed in current years to bring market access to handworkers and people who work from home.
 Initiatives of these types have resulted in the first State of the Handworker Economy Report and the Compliance Program for Homes and Small Workshops launched at the United Nations.

 Eggleston currently holds a permanent seat at the United Nations Economic and Social Development Council (ECOSOC), representing Bloomberg Philanthropies in a consultative status and currently serving as an Adjunct Professor of International and Public Affairs at Columbia University.
 Eggleston has recently been appointed to the Africa Advisory Board for the University of Global Health Equity in Rwanda.

 Prior to joining Bloomberg Philanthropies, Eggleston worked for more than four decades in human and social development, both in government and the private sector.
 Eggleston returned to government as the Commissioner for New York City’s Human Resources Administration (HRA) for the Bloomberg Administration.
 She was the longest serving Commissioner of the agency, serving in this role from 2002 to 2007, and was the first Commissioner appointed to the position twice by the same sitting Mayor.